Superhuman Mail MCP Server

 This should print a path like /Users/yourname/.nvm/versions/node/v20.x.x/bin/node.
 Copy everything up to and including /bin/ — you'll need it in the next step.

-If this command says N/A or fails, you’ll need to install Node 20 first:
+If this command says N/A or fails, install Node 20 first:

 nvm install 20